 Photo Credit: Chris Hannouche

 As a literary critic and journalist, I often write about the cultural industry, gender, and Canadian regionalism, especially in relation to Alberta and Québec.
 I also have a longstanding dedication to the Caribbean: I completed a PhD in Comparative Literature from New York University, where I focused on Caribbean literature in English, French and Spanish.
-My academic book project, The Revolution Next Door: Cuba in the Caribbean Imaginary, reframes the Cuban Revolution as a Caribbean event.
+My academic book project, Cuba in the Caribbean Imaginary: Race, Censorship, and Regionalism reframes the Cuban Revolution as a Caribbean event.

 Whether it be scholarship, journalism, translation, or course design, my work has multilingualism at its core.
 This website is only in English, but I’m available in good French and Spanish, and passable Portuguese and Haitian Creole.
 The T is for Thérèse.